kkysen/systems-hw-shell/README.md

   because it synchronizes before printing to stderr.

 ### Features Attempted
+* *Many pipes and redirects*
+  I intended for an arbitrary number of pipes and redirects to work, but I wasn't able to do so in time.
+  However, more than one can still be used in many cases.
+  Piping and then redirecting works, and piping and then running another command separated by a `;` works, but piping three or more commands or doing 2 pipe commands separated by a `;` doesn't work.
+  Running multiple simple commands (no piping or redirecting) works for any number of commands, but all the commands are executed simultaneously.

 * *Synchronizing sub-commands before executing*
   In order to pipe or redirect, after fork'ing but before execvp'ing, the file descriptors need to be changed.